-A recently completed diamond drilling program at the Bluebird prospect^{1,3} included five diamond drillholes for a total of 1,048m.
-The program has successfully tested the entire, greater than 50m, thickness of high-grade copper-gold mineralisation, as well as intersecting down-dip/plunge extensions of the zone that remains open at depth and to the west (see longitudinal projection, Figure 1).
+The recently completed diamond drilling program at the Bluebird prospect^{1,2} included five diamond drillholes for a total of 1,048m of drilling.
+The program successfully tested the entire, greater than 50m, thickness of high-grade copper-gold mineralisation, as well as intersecting down-dip/plunge extensions of the zone that remains open at depth and to the west (see longitudinal projection, Figure 2).

-The drilling followed-up previous high-grade intersections from the November 2020 RC drilling program5, when the Company undertook an initial exploration drilling campaign at Barkly of seven holes for approximately 1,170m.
+The drilling followed-up previous high-grade intersections from the November 2020 RC drilling program7, when the Company undertook an initial exploration drilling campaign at the Barkly Project of seven drill holes for a total of approximately 1,170m.